Catholic matchmaking that makes sense.

 Meet your Match(maker)

-Hi, I’m Madigan Maere, founder and matchmaker behind CommitmentISM.
+Hi, I’m Madigan, founder and matchmaker behind CommitmentISM.

 I believe marriage is a vocation—a calling that deserves prayer, humor, and a good dose of honesty.